The Northern Lights in Iceland – A Magical and Elusive Wonder

 Two travelers enjoying the Northern Lights in Iceland during winter.
 Discover the best campervan deal for Iceland winter travel and explore the country’s stunning snowy landscapes at your own pace.

-Aurora Borealis or better known as the The Northern Light in Golden Circle, Iceland
+Aurora Borealis, also known as the Northern Light, on the Golden Circle, Iceland

 Save on Northern Lights tours by subscribing to the Stuck in Iceland Travel Magazine